lablup/backend.ai/docs/dev/manager/bgtask.rst

 The background tasks are wrapped as a separate asyncio task, separate to the API handler task implicitly created by aiohttp.
 The clients can query the task status with a reference ID via any manager instance, because the progress updates of a background task is propagated via :ref:`the event bus <event-bus>`.

+Example scenarios:

+* When a client invokes the container registry rescan API, the API handler creates a background task and return the task ID immediately.
+  The client keeps track of the progress and result of registry scanning via the background task API using the returned task ID.

 Writing BGTask-enabled API Handler
 ----------------------------------